 Tooth extraction is a well-known dental treatment.
 Usually, it is the last solution for patients who cannot count on tooth repair due to severe

 Tooth Extraction prices vary greatly depending on the clinic and the location.
 For example, Tooth Extraction in Turkey is a popular option where Tooth Extraction costs as low as € 30.
-You can also find Tooth Extraction clinics in Hungary starting from € 50.
-Tooth Extraction in Spain is another popular option where prices start from € 90.
+You can also find Tooth Extraction clinics in Poland starting from € 32.
+Tooth Extraction in Hungary is another popular option where prices start from € 50.

 Please note that the Tooth Extraction prices listed on FlyMedi are the average price for Tooth Extraction procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Tooth Extraction procedures.
 To receive a personalized Tooth Extraction quote, please click HERE.